-The carrying amounts of the Company's other financial instruments carried at cost or amortised cost are approximate to their fair values as at 31 March 2019 and 2018 due to their short maturities.
+The carrying amounts of the Company's other financial instruments carried at cost or amortised cost are approximate to their fair values as at 31 March 2020 and 2019 due to their short maturities.

-20 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2019
+20 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2020

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 March 2019 and which have not been early adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 March 2020 and which have not been early adopted in these financial statements.
+These include the following which may be relevant to the Company.